cp-algorithms/cp-algorithms/src/graph/euler_path.md

 ---
 # Finding the Eulerian path in $O(M)$

-A Eulerian path is a path in a graph that passes through all of its edges exactly once.
+An Eulerian path is a path in a graph that passes through all of its edges exactly once.
 A Eulerian cycle is a Eulerian path that is a cycle.

 The problem is to find the Eulerian path in an **undirected multigraph with loops**.